Skip to main content Skip to main navigation

 • First Nations enterprises that support local economic participation and connections to Country.

 Among the 40 grant recipients is BackTrack Works, a social enterprise established in 2018 to help vulnerable young people access supported training and employment opportunities that builds their skills, qualifications and experience and prepare them for lifelong independence.
-The organisation currently delivers commerical services and community projects across agriculture, construction, fabrication, disaster recovery and asset maintenance to meet the needs of their customers in regional NSW.
+The organisation currently delivers commercial services and community projects across agriculture, construction, fabrication, disaster recovery and asset maintenance to meet the needs of their customers in regional NSW.

 Executive Manager of BackTrack Works Marcus Watson said he hoped the Westpac Foundation grant would be the start of a long-term relationship.